shimaamiri/RT_MoultimodalRobot/README.md

 # RT1_Assignment3
 # Submitted by Shima Amiri Fard & Supervised by Prof. Carmine Recchiuto

-refer to the following link to see the documentation for research track-2 assignment1:
+refer to the following link to see the SPHINX Documentation for research track-2 assignment1:
 (https://shimaamiri.github.io/RT_MoultimodalRobot/)